snapshot-labs/snapshot-strategies/src/strategies/rari-fuse/README.md

 # rari-fuse

-Returns the voter's underlying collateral balances for a given Rari Fuse market (cToken).
+Returns the voter's underlying collateral balances in a given Rari Fuse market (cToken).

 Here is an example of parameters: